Lake Ontario Waterkeeper

-Lake Ontario Waterkeeper is a Toronto-based environmental justice advocacy group founded in 2001, with Lake Ontario, the Great Lakes Basin, and allied waterways at heart.
-It is a licensed member of the New York-based Waterkeeper Alliance, and a registered Canadian charity.
-It is led by President Mark Mattson, an environmental lawyer, and Vice President Krystyn Tully.
+Lake Ontario Waterkeeper (LOW), now known as Swim Drink Fish is a Toronto-based environmental justice advocacy group founded in 2001, with Lake Ontario, the Great Lakes Basin, and allied waterways at heart.
+It is a licensed member of the New York–based Waterkeeper Alliance, and a registered Canadian charity.
+Lake Ontario Waterkeeper was founded by environmental lawyer Mark Mattson, and Krystyn Tully.
+In November 2017, Lake Ontario Waterkeeper, Fraser Riverkeeper, North Saskatchewan Riverkeeper and its digital platforms were all consolidated under the name “Swim Drink Fish”.

 Actions and initiatives

 In Summer of 2001 LOW triggered a $250 Million Federal Government remediation plan at Port Granby near Port Hope, Ontario.
 The dump, was established by Eldorado Mining and Refining Limited (and now managed by Cameco Corp.).
 In 2005 LOW campaigned the City of Kingston, Ontario to disclose timely data about repeated sewage discharges into Lake Ontario.
 In 2006 LOW produced "Heart of A Lake" concert tour to several cities in Ontario, Canada blending activism with art.
 Starting in 2006 LOW started a campaign opposing the burning of tires by Lafarge operations in Bath, Ontario.
 In 2007 LOW compelled the City of Toronto to disclose specific reasons why beaches are closed, and used the legal system to force the City to take responsibility.
 Citing a "little-known provincial environmental guideline called F-5 that says municipalities must ensure that beaches are clean enough for swimming 95 per cent of the time."
 This builds on a 2006 LOW report "Investigating Municipal Beaches: Lessons from Bluffer's Park" which cited some beaches were closed to swimming 42 per cent of the time.

-In 2009, the organization launched Swim Drink Fish Music, an online music club which features rare and exclusive tracks by Canadian musicians.
+In 2017, Lake Ontario Waterkeeper, Fraser Riverkeeper, and North Saskatchewan Waterkeeper consolidated under a common name: Swim Drink Fish.